Top Best Light Meters for Landscape (2021)

 - It automatically shuts down when not in use.

-This small instrument is easy to carry and powered by two triple-A batteries that can be purchased separately.
-It is equipped to deliver provide accurate measurement on a broad measuring range.
+This small gear is easy to carry.
+Powered by two triple-A batteries, you can buy it separately.
+It comes with accurate measurement on a broad measuring range.
 It also provides both minimum and maximum measurement to adjust the light as needed.

 - Easy to use